davidnuno/Spanish/README.md

-Miwok App
+Spanish App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Spanish language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Used as a reference from Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------